-- Move away from buildings, poles and overhead wires. - Lie down or crouch low to the ground. - Look out for dangers that demand movement. - Be prepared to duck and cover again due to aftershocks. - Staff to follow emergency procedures previously described.
+- Move away from buildings, poles, overhead wires and trees. - Lie down or crouch low to the ground. - Look out for dangers that demand movement. - Be prepared to duck and cover again due to aftershocks. - Staff to follow emergency procedures previously described.